mateoconfeugo/learn-to-program/README.md

 [ ![Codeship Status for mateoconfeugo/learn-clojure](https://codeship.io/projects/56fd2f90-0dd3-0132-184d-0ac0b7fe3cd9/status)](https://codeship.io/projects/32332)

 A Clojure web application designed to help you:
-1) learn clojure
+1) Learn clojure
-2) become familar with the common libraries with an emphasis on web development
+2) Become familar with the common libraries with an emphasis on web development
-3) learn the development deployment and maintenance tools, procedures available to make your life simplier
+3) Learn the development deployment and maintenance tools, procedures available to make your life simplier
+4) Be able to come back to a project weeks,months,years later and have something you can run use and understand

+The idea is that making easy to contribute to the project, test the project and deploy the project right at the beginning will help you to complete the project.

 ## Usage